Windows 10 Upgrades (1511) via Intune

 If this should not work by design then please Microsoft state clearly which of your products is designed for which Scenario.

-We added the ability to manage software updates (feature and quality) a while ago for Windows 10 managed as MDM devices using Windows Update for Business.
+You can manage software updates (feature and quality) for Windows 10 devices managed by MDM using Windows Update for Business.
 And you can do peer downloading.
 Here are the docs for that.

 David Treanor commented